frantisekfarka/labels/README.md

 ## Advanced Configuration

-The `generate.sh` script can be overriden such that the output is *e.g.* uploaded to a remote server by providen an overriding file `.config`:
+The `generate.sh` script can be overridden such that the output is *e.g.* uploaded to a remote server by providing an overriding file `.config`:

 ```bash
 CP=scp